Deussaxum/Final-Project-folder/README.md

 # Career Compass Web Application

 ## Overview
-Career Compass is a web application based on Streamlit that helps job seekers identify suitable industries for career progression and create tailored CVs.
+Career Compass is a web application based on Streamlit that helps job seekers identify suitable industries for career progression, create tailored CVs and finds suitable job postings.
 The application has a user-friendly interface and integrates with the Nubela API, providing a comprehensive suite of tools for professional development.

 ## Homepage
 - **Purpose:** This section provides an introduction to the purpose of the website, explains the process, and the industries covered by the web application.